codefresh-io/cf-openapi/README.md

 openapi.endpoints().setScopeExtractor()
 ```

-##### NOTE: if you already defined you auth middleware in the preMiddleware -- you should move it to `auth.middleware`
+##### NOTE: if you already defined your auth middleware in the preMiddleware -- you should move it to `auth.middleware`

 ```js
 {